winglang/wing.cloud/apps/@wingcloud/api/readme.md

 ## Dev

-No need for such a thing, the `@wingcloud/website` will take care of it.
+No need for such a thing, `@wingcloud/website` will take care of it.

 ## Compile

-No need for such a thing, the `@wingcloud/website` will take care of it.
+No need for such a thing, `@wingcloud/website` will take care of it.